mtoensing/marctv-3d-model-embed-block/readme.txt

 Adds a block for interactive 3D models in `.glb` and `.gltf` format from the media library.
 You can keep interaction limited to horizontal rotation or enable zoom explicitly when needed.

+This plugin is being developed on GitHub https://github.com/mtoensing/marctv-3d-model-embed-block

 Includes the `model-viewer` runtime locally:

 * Project: https://modelviewer.dev/